John Ross (blogger): China

 He is a senior fellow at Chongyang Institute for Financial Studies at Renmin University of China.

-In a video with Jodie Evans of Code Pink, he describes the Uyghur genocide allegation as “farcical” and a “total lie.”
+In a video with Jodie Evans of Code Pink, he describes allegations of persecution of Uyghurs in China as “farcical” and a “total lie.”
 He has written:If the real meaning of the term ‘human rights’ is used, it is evident that China has the best human rights record in the world — and those words are carefully chosen. … What is particularly striking is the factual contrast between what China has achieved and the laughable claim of the U.S. to a superior human rights record.

 In the New Statesman, left-wing journalist Paul Mason identified Ross and his paper Socialist Action as "committed to whitewashing China's authoritarian form of capitalism".